StubbornDeer/enum-hugo-blog/content/posts/how-to-create-a-chatbot-for-crisp-full-manual.md

    - **Wait for Crisp Trigger Response**: Check this option to make the chatbot wait for a response from a Crisp trigger before replying.
    - **Wait Time (in seconds) for Crisp Trigger Response**: Specify the duration (in seconds) the chatbot should wait for a trigger response.

+The full documentation on the chatbot's properties can be found on the [corresponding documentation](https://www.enumhq.com/docs/chat-plugins/crisp/crisp-settings#chatbot-settings).

 **Paused Sessions**:
    - **View Data on Paused Sessions**: Access information about chat sessions where the AI has been deactivated due to an agent joining the conversation.